New European Commentary

 Deeper Commentary

-Isaiah 66:1 Thus says Yahweh, Heaven is My throne, and the earth is My footstool: what kind of house will you build to Me?
-And what place shall be My rest?- LXX "And of what kind is to be the place of my rest?".
+LXX "And of what kind is to be the place of my rest?".
 See on Ps.
 132:8.
 The answer was that God recognized that the idea of a reestablished Kingdom and temple wasn't going to happen with the restored exiles, and instead He was going to focus upon dwelling in the hearts of humble individual hearts.

 Is.
 11:10 had spoken of how the Messianic figure possible at Isaiah's time could have restored the Kingdom, "And his resting place will be glorious".
 This could simply refer to a literal appearance of glory upon mount Zion, as hinted at in several prophecies.
 But this was precluded at the time by Judah refusing this "rest" (Is.
 28:12 s.w.).
 Or His resting place could be the hearts of those who "trust" in Him (Is.
 11:10), a resting place chosen by Him because the temple on Zion had not been rebuilt as required and therefore God chose to dwell in the hearts of individuals instead.

-Much of the later chapters of Isaiah speaks of the faithful remnant in Babylon.
-The prayers and thoughts of that faithful minority often surface- e.g. “Wilt thou refrain thyself for these things, O Lord?
-Wilt thou hold thy peace?”
+The later chapters of Isaiah speaks of the faithful remnant in Babylon.
+The prayers and thoughts of that faithful minority often surface- e.g. “Will You refrain Yourself for these things, O Lord?
+Will You hold Your peace?”
 (Is.
 64:12; Is.
 62:1).
 Thus they fulfilled the prophecy that Zion’s watchmen would give God no rest (Is.
 62:6,7).
 But overall, the poor response of Judah seems to have led God to abandon the plan for the gloriously rebuilt Messianic temple.
 Is.
-66:1,2 records Him reflecting that “Where is the house that ye build unto me?” [i.e. they had not built it as He required in Ez.
+66:1,2 records Him reflecting that “Where is the house that you build unto Me?” [i.e. they had not built it as He required in Ez.
 40-48], and instead deciding to focus on dwelling in the hearts of the contrite faithful minority who trembled at His word.
 Ezekiel was sent to preach to the early captives, with the message that they were responsible personally for their exile- even though they insisted they were innocent and were suffering unjustly for their fathers' sins.
 Ezekiel 18 and other passages labour the point that they personally, sitting their in captivity, were serious sinners.
 God even warned Ezekiel ahead of time that those captives were "a rebellious nation" (Ez.
 2:3), just as wicked as their fathers.
 There was active opposition to Ezekiel's witness to the exiles- they persecuted him as with "briars and thorns", behaving as scorpions to him (Ez.
 2:6).
 His face had to be hardened against their faces (Ez.
 3:8).
 This was in the very early days of the exile.
 Jewish tradition has it that Ezekiel was murdered at the command of senior Jews in Babylon.
 See The Lives And Deaths Of The Prophets in J.H.
 Charlesworth, ed., Old Testament Pseudepigrapha (Cambridge: C.U.P., 1985).
 The same book claims that Isaiah was sawn in two by Manasseh, and Jeremiah was stoned to death by the Jews..
 By the time of Isaiah 66, we see that even well after the restoration had happened, there was still major persecution of the faithful remnant and their prophets.
 Thus Isaiah speaks of the reapplication of the promises about building a temple- that temple would now be in the individual lives of a faithful remnant.
 Zech.
 4:7 had prophesied that if Zerubbabel lived up to his potential, then a flat tableland would be prepared as a "platform" [Heb.] on which the new temple could be built.
 But this didn't happen- and so this language was reapplied to the work of John the Baptist in making the rough places of men's hearts smooth, in order for them to accept Jesus, the true temple.

 Isaiah 66:2 For all these things has My hand made, and so all these things came to be, says Yahweh-